Rudolf Hess: Deputy Führer

 On 30 January 1933, Hitler was appointed Reich Chancellor, his first step in gaining dictatorial control of Germany.
 Hess was named Deputy Führer (Stellvertreter des Führers) of the Nazi Party on 21 April.
-On 2 June 1933 he was made one of 16 Reichsleiters in the Party hierarchy.
-On 1 July he was raised to the rank of Obergruppenführer in the Schutzstaffel (SS).
-However, by 20 September Hitler decreed that he stop using the titles of Reichsleiter and Obergruppenführer, and use only the title of "Deputy Fuhrer".
+On 2 June 1933, he was made one of 16 Reichsleiters in the Party hierarchy.
+On 1 July, Hess was raised to the rank of Obergruppenführer in the Schutzstaffel (SS).
+However, by 20 September, Hitler decreed that he stop using the titles of Reichsleiter and Obergruppenführer, and use only the title of "Deputy Führer".
 This was an acknowledgement of his primus inter pares status in the Party.
-Hess was appointed to the cabinet as a Reich Minister without Portfolio, on 1 December.
+Hess was appointed to the cabinet as a Reichsminister without portfolio on 1 December.
 With offices in the Brown House in Munich and another in Berlin, Hess was responsible for several departments, including foreign affairs, finance, health, education and law.
 Hess also was named as a member of Hans Frank's Academy for German Law.
 All legislation passed through his office for approval, except that concerning the army, the police and foreign policy, and he wrote and co-signed many of Hitler's decrees.
-An organiser of the annual Nuremberg Rallies, he usually gave the opening speech and introduced Hitler.
+An organiser of the annual Nuremberg Rallies, Hess usually gave the opening speech and introduced Hitler.
 Hess also spoke over the radio and at rallies around the country, so frequently that the speeches were collected into book form in 1938.
 Hess acted as Hitler's delegate in negotiations with industrialists and members of the wealthier classes.
 As Hess had been born abroad, Hitler had him oversee the Nazi Party groups such as the NSDAP/AO that were in charge of party members living in other countries.
 Hitler instructed Hess to review all court decisions that related to persons deemed enemies of the Party.
 He was authorised to increase the sentences of anyone he felt got off too lightly in these cases, and was also empowered to take "merciless action" if he saw fit to do so.
 This often entailed sending the person to a concentration camp or simply ordering the person killed.